glag2/raspi-car/README.md

 3. Update and upgrade everything `sudo apt update && sudo apt upgrade -y`
 4. Check power status with the bash script `code\utils\get_throttled_decoded.sh` or run `vcgencmd get_throttled`
 5. Install the full python package with `sudo apt-get install python3-full -y`
-6. Later on we will need to serve files to the andoid container, in order to that run  `python3 -m http.server 8000` in a specific folder, to download the files inside android go to `raspberrypi.local:8000/file.name` (if .local has been configured)
+6. Later on we will need to serve files (like the GPX file) to the android container, in order to that, run  `python3 -m http.server 8000` in a specific folder, to download the files inside android, go to `raspberrypi.local:8000/file.name` (if .local has been configured)

-Now we are ready to start setting up things, I suggest follow step by step all the guide
+Now we are ready to start setting up things, I suggest following step by step all the guide

 ### Set up the USB GPS